Photos by Tino Tran

 What’s a giving garden?
-It’s a place where people grow fruits and vegetables to help feed the hungry.
-Seattle has dozens of giving gardens – 64 of them are located in P-Patches – and in 2012, they donated a combined total of 52,948 pounds of fresh, organic, GMO-free produce to food banks, meal programs and shelters.
-That represents a total of 105,896 servings worth approximately $111,720.
+It’s a place where people grow food to help those who are struggling to feed themselves and their families.
+Seattle has dozens of giving gardens – 64+ are located in city P-Patches.
+In 2018, these gardens donated a combined total of 17 TONS (more than 34,000 pounds) of fresh, organic, produce to food banks, meal programs and shelters.

-Seattle’s Giving Garden Network is a remarkable volunteer operation: volunteers of all ages build greenhouses, sow seeds, distribute starts to the various gardens, plant the gardens, weed, water and tend them throughout the season, harvest the produce, and deliver the food to where it is needed.
-Invaluable assistance and coordination is provided by Lettuce Link.
+Seattle’s Giving Garden Network is a remarkable volunteer operation: volunteers of all ages manage greenhouses, sow seeds, distribute starts to the various gardens, plant the gardens, weed, water and tend them throughout the season, harvest the produce, and deliver the food to where it is needed.

 We want this website to:

 – Shine a light on the wonderful work being done by these dedicated, hard-working people

 – Help giving gardeners across the city connect with each other and with their communities

 – Make it easy for other interested volunteers to find a way to participate

 So have fun browsing around and please consider making a donation to this very worthy cause.
 Enjoy the photos, check out the FAQs, and if you don’t find an answer to your question, feel free to submit it!